vsmid/rudimentary/rudimentary-api/src/main/java/hr/yeti/rudimentary/logging/README.md

 If your configuration file resides in `src/main/resources` directory you must use `classpath:` prefix just like in a default setting.
 To load configuration file from file system use absolute path.

-## Logging inside HttpEndpoint
+### Logging inside instances
-To make things simpler `HttpEndpoint` provides simple way to access logger via `HttpEndpoint#logger` method.
-This logger is of type `java.lang.System.Logger` because it enables delegation to any underlying logging framework you choose to use.
+Convenient method for logger access is provided via `hr.yeti.rudimentary.context.spi.Instance#logger` method.

-## Logging oputside HttpEndpoint
+Any class implementing `hr.yeti.rudimentary.context.spi.Instance` automatically gains access to default logger.
-For now, logging outside `HttpEndpoint` is done in a classic Java way with static `Logger` declaration inside class.
+For more information about this logger check [System.Logger](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/System.Logger.html).

 ## Using another logging framework
-If you choose to use another logging framework then the above configuration instrcutions do not apply.
+If you choose to use another logging framework then the above configuration instructions do not apply.
 You must use configuration specific to your new logging framework.